decretist/ICMCL17/proceedings/ICMCL17.markdown

 distinctive vocabulary as an indicator pointing to new ideas added between the first and second recensions.
 When working in a highly inflected language like Latin, using words as the indicators pointing to corresponding ideas is not sufficiently precise.
-As an example that we will examine more closely later in this paper, the noun *calumnia* has seven unique declined forms.
+As an example to be examined more closely later in this paper, the noun *calumnia* has seven unique declined forms.
 A regular first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has 120 conjugated forms, approximately eighty of which are unique, not including participial forms.
-Therefore, if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter, that is, reduce it to its dictionary headword or *lemma*.
+Therefore, if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter---that is, reduce it to its dictionary headword or *lemma*.
 Once text samples for the first- and second recension *dicta* have been reduced to corresponding lists of lemmas, those lists can be compared to generate three further lists, (i) of lemmas that appear in both the first- and second-recension *dicta*, (ii) of lemmas that are unique to the first-recension *dicta*, and (iii) of lemmas that are unique to the second-recension *dicta*.
 It is the list of lemmas unique to the second-recension *dicta* that is relevant to the problem of topics added to the *Decretum* in the second recension.

 The results of initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and